mikeshulman/narya/README.md

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing, while keeping the lexer as a simple regexp that doesn't need to change as new operators are defined.

+Identifiers (variables and constant names) can be any string consisting of non-whitespace characters other than the above two groups that doesn't start with an underscore or period.
+(Field names, which must be identifiers, are prefixed a period when accessed.
+Identifiers prefixed with one or more underscores are reserved for internal use.)

 Once you have written a raw term using this syntax as an OCaml string, you can parse it and pass it off to the typechecker with these functions defined in `Testutil.Mcp`:

 - `synth M` -- Synthesize a type from a term `M` and return the corresponding "value" of `M` as well as the synthesized type (also a value).